tldr-pages/tldr/pages/windows/diskpart.md

 `list disk`

-- Assign a drive letter to the selected volume:
+- Select a volume:

 `select volume {{volume}}`

-Then:
+- Assign a drive letter to the selected volume:

 `assign letter {{letter}}`